cziyani/First-step-project/README.md

 ## RZooROH ROH calling

-1)install RZooROH /foreach / doParallel packages
-2)library RZooROH /foreach/ doParallel
+- install RZooROH /foreach / doParallel packages 2)library RZooROH /foreach/ doParallel
 3)list files in one list
 4)create a matrix that we wil fill with a for loop within files